Close Give Feedback

 November 2016

 Q. I'm after a warm soft grey for a new build with plaster exterior.
 The roof and joinery are Ironsand.
 The architect suggested Resene Triple White Pointer (which we have used in our current house interior walls - love but too light), but are after something darker and more grey, but not cold.
-We got testpots of Resene Half Friar Grey and Resene Eighth Friar Grey but it looked too close to concrete blocks... husband did not like, any suggestions please?
+We got testpots of Resene Half Friar Greystone and Resene Eighth Friar Greystone but it looked too close to concrete blocks... husband did not like, any suggestions please?
 It's a big house with plenty of glass, in the countryside.

 A. All colours on an exterior have the definite potential to look lighter/brighter due to natural light stripping the depth of the colour away.